JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 See :gist:`212740`

-You may have to change your device settings if the dongle doesn’t show up as ``/dev/ttyUSB0``, but other than that the file should be correct.
+You may have to change your device settings if the dongle doesn’t show up as :file:`/dev/ttyUSB0`, but other than that the file should be correct.

-Note that we don’t set a speed in our peer file, and this may appear unusual to you if you’ve configured ``pppd`` manually in the past.
+Note that we don’t set a speed in our peer file, and this may appear unusual to you if you’ve configured :command:`pppd` manually in the past.
 The reason is that interface speed for USB modems is set by the kernel, and adding a value here is pointless.

 passwords
 '''''''''

-We don’t need to add an entry to ``chap-secrets`` or ``pap-secrets`` as authentication isn’t required, but if you’re following along having chosen to use a configuration tool such as pppconfig_ just enter any values you wish as they’re silently ignored.
+We don’t need to add an entry to :file:`chap-secrets` or :file:`pap-secrets` as authentication isn’t required, but if you’re following along having chosen to use a configuration tool such as pppconfig_ just enter any values you wish as they’re silently ignored.